wallarm/product-documentation/docs/latest/api-firewall/installation-guides/docker-container.md

 To do so:

-1. Instead of mounting the specification file to the container, mount the [SQLite database](https://www.sqlite.org/index.html) containing one or more OpenAPI 3.0 specifications.
+1. Instead of mounting the specification file to the container, mount the [SQLite database](https://www.sqlite.org/index.html) containing one or more OpenAPI 3.0 specifications to `/var/lib/wallarm-api/1/wallarm_api.db`.
 The database should adhere to the following schema:

     * `schema_id`, integer (auto-increment) - ID of the specification.
     * `schema_version`, string - Specification version.
 You can assign any preferred version.
 When this field changes, API Firewall assumes the specification itself has changed and updates it accordingly.